The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Cook’s Note for Fall Foliage Sugar Cookies:

-I used my favorite adjustable rolling pin for this recipe.
-What I love about it is the rings that are placed on either end.
-These rings ensure the dough rolls out to the desired thickness.
-Check the out Joseph Joseph Adjustable Rolling Pin Plus, 16.5-Inch, Multi-Color.

-**Now** Cook’s Note for Fall Foliage Sugar Cookies:

 - I used my favorite adjustable rolling pin for this recipe.
 What I love about the rolling pin are the rings that are placed on either end.
 These rings ensure the dough rolls out to the desired thickness.